Amended December 2015:

 Smaller mobility aids such as canes or crutches may travel inside the bus in the overhead compartment or under your seat.
 If your aid will not fit safely in either of these locations, it will be stored in the baggage compartment under the bus at no additional cost.
 We encourage you to tell us if you mobility aid exceeds 50 pounds so that we can provide the driver a ramp to load the device.

-NOTE: If you learn upon disembarking from Susquehanna Transit Company bus that you mobility aid has been damaged or lost, please notify the driver immediately.
+NOTE: If you learn upon disembarking from Susquehanna Trailways bus that your mobility aid has been damaged or lost, please notify the driver immediately.

 TRAVELING WITH A PERSONAL CARE ATTENDANT

-If you are unable to attend to your own personal needs and/or require assistance that Susquehanna Transit Company employees are not required to provide, then we encourage you to consider traveling with personal care attendant.
-On our scheduled service, the driver will hold adjacent seats to make sure that you sit together.
+If you are unable to attend to your own personal needs and/or require assistance that Susquehanna Trailways employees are not required to provide, then we encourage you to consider traveling with personal care attendant.

 NOTE: Drivers do not provide assistance with eating, toileting or medical care.